tejash-sr/AI-Task-Manager/README.md

 - Click the sun/moon icon in the header to toggle between light and dark modes
 - Theme preference is automatically saved

+### AI Assistant Features
+- **Analyze Task**: Click the sparkles icon (✨) on any task card to get AI-powered analysis
+  - Task analysis and insights
+  - Potential challenges and obstacles
+  - Actionable solutions and recommendations
+  - Best practices and tips
+- **Ask Questions**: Use the "Ask Question" tab to get specific answers about your task
+- **Generate Subtasks**: Use the "Subtasks" tab to break down complex tasks into smaller, actionable steps

 ## 🏗️ Project Structure

 ```